-If you need additional capacity, please complete the Amazon EC2 Request Form.
+If you need additional capacity, please contact us at aws@amazon.com.

-Why can't I retrieve my instance-specific data from within a running instance when querying http://169.254.169.254/2009-08-15/?
+Why can't I retrieve my instance-specific data from within a running instance when querying http://169.254.169.254/2009-10-31/?

 The Parameterized Launches feature is available to instances that were launched after the feature was released.
 If you launched your instance before this, the data will not be available.
 If you want to use this functionality, relaunch your instances.